One of the strangest chapters of my

 career as a film actor.
 I would later characterize the relationship

-as little more than rather mild case of sexual abuse––an older man's inappropriate attraction to a young one––but at the
+as a clear case of sexual abuse––an older man's inappropriate attraction to a young one––but at the

-series of fancy houses close to Carmel, where I spent
+series of mansions around Carmel, where I spent

 summers with my family.
 He'd come pick me up in a snazzy sports car and take me to

-his house, which was full of gold records on the walls and we would
+his house, which was full of gold and platinum records on the walls (OK, so he's legit, I thought) and we'd

 a couple years, most of which were fairly innocuous incidents where